HackDashF/shopify-api-grpahql-client/README.md

-# Shopify API GraphQL Client

-Prototype node client for downloading open orders from a shopify store built for a friend

 # Shopify Store Open Order Exporter

 This Node.js application fetches data from a Shopify store API and exports it to a CSV file.

 Shopify's graphQL API is used.

+This is a basic script built for a friend.

 ## Prerequisites